 Families will be required to sign up for bus service for each student.

 - Elementary school students who live more than .5 miles from a school

 - Middle and high school students who live more than 1 mile from school

-- Considerations will be made to create safe walk-to-school zones and avoid hazards
+- Considerations will be made when there are no safe walk-to-school zones

 How does Lindbergh determine bus stop locations?